Paying users zone. Data is covered by .

 At the end of the second quarter of 2018, Charter launched its mobile product which is available to residential customers subscribing to its Internet service.
 Mobile services are sold under an unlimited data plan or a by-the-gig data usage plan and revenue is recognized as the services are provided.
 Customers can purchase mobile devices and accessory products and have the option to pay for devices under interest-free monthly installment plans.
 The sale of devices is a separate performance obligation.
 Revenue is recognized from the sale of devices at the time of shipment.

 Source: 10-K (filing date: 2019-01-31).

 USD $ in millions

-|12 months ended||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014||Dec 31, 2013|
+|12 months ended||Dec 31, 2018||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014|

 |Small and medium business|

-|Revenues||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Charter Communications Inc.’s revenues increased from 2015 to 2016 and from 2016 to 2017.|
+|Revenues||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Charter Communications Inc.’s revenues increased from 2016 to 2017 and from 2017 to 2018.|